sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/april/23/slide-cfams-talk.markdown

 provided some thought provoking feedback.
 Thanks everyone for attending and thanks TTY for organizing!

 As promised I've put the slides online.
-The slides were build with HTML/CSS and don't render correctly in all browsers, so I put some effort into exporting them to PDF.
+The slides were built with HTML/CSS and don't render correctly in all browsers, so I put some effort into exporting them to PDF.
 Some of the margins in the PDF ended up a bit weird, but they're quite readable after all.